sunhwan/charmmdoc/source/corman.rst

 set is only changed by the :chm:`SWAP` command and the :chm:`ORIEnt RMS` command when the specified atoms are not centered about the origin.

+The DIMS coordinate set (DIMS keyword) is used with the DIMS command (:doc:`dims`) and it is mainly used with COPY to load the target structure:  'COOR COPY DIMS'.
+The DIMS set also works with ORIENT, PRINT, and STAT, but not with any other operations.
+Copy the DIMS set to the comparison set ('COOR COPY DIMS COMP') if other operations on the target structure are required.

 Each of these commands may also operate on a subset of the full atom space.
 The selection specification should be at the end of the command.
 The default atom selection includes all atoms.

 If the :chm:`IMAGes` keyword is specified, then the operation will be performed on the image atoms as well (if images are present).

 The :chm:`SECOnd` keyword specifies that the second comparison set be used.
 This keyword can be used with any command that uses a comparison set (e.g.
 :chm:`COPY COOR COMP SECOnd` to copy coordinates to the second comparison set;
 :chm:`COPY COOR SECOnd` to copy the coordinates from the second to the main set).
 Use of this command requires compilation with the COMP2 precompiler keyword.

 The INITialize command